jasonaaronwilson/c-armyknife-lib/src-doc/buffer.md

 Append all of the bytes from a C string (except the ending NUL char).

+## @function buffer_append_sub_buffer

+Append all of the bytes between src_buffer[start_position, end_position) to the dst_buffer.
+It is illegal to append parts of a buffer to itself because of how buffer's are implemented which we are considering changing for this and other reasons.

+## @function buffer_beginning_of_line

+Look backwards starting at the start position until we reach a position where the previous character is a newline or the beginning of the buffer.

 ## @function buffer_c_substring

 Extract a newly allocated string that contains the bytes from start to end (appending a zero byte to make sure it's a legal C string).

+## @function buffer_end_of_line

+Look forwards starting at the start position until we reach the position of the first newline.
+If we reach the end of the buffer without encountering a newline, simply return the length of the buffer.

 ## @function buffer_from_string